Diamond in the Rough: Peakland Place Renovation Blends Old and New

 At the time there was nothing for sale, but then the Fontanas noticed a sign on an empty home with Gordon Cudd named as the contractor.
 Cudd was finishing up a renovation that he had originally purchased to resell.
 The period house had been home to many families over its ninety-plus-year history.
 After its last owner had passed away the house stood vacant until Cudd purchased it.
 While today the home is comparable to all of the lovely homes on Peakland Place, it had fallen into a state of disrepair.

 When Katie Fontana first walked through the stucco home she knew it was right.
 “Within thirty-six hours we bought it!” said Fontana.
 “It has everything we wanted and it has the best of both worlds.
 My husband liked the idea of an old house.
 But, of course, you get a brand new one too!
 It is an old house with all new plumbing and wiring, and a new kitchen.”

 The house, built in 1918, is a simple “American four square” home, a style very common in the Lynchburg area at the turn of the century.
 Bob Garby thinks that the house was designed by Stanhope Johnson, though no documentary evidence could be found.
 It was originally built for resale by a local family and was one of the first homes constructed on the road.
-Both space-efficient and economical, the nearly all square house featured a pyramidal roof with a centered dormer and two windows on either side.
+Both space-efficient and economical, the nearly all square house featured a pyramidal residential roofing with a centered dormer and two windows on either side.